Emergent phenomena in Nature: a paradox with Theory?: Theory versus Nature

-To summarize, these two examples illustrating Anderson's approach show that the right physical ground state is obtained in the pertinent limit.
-Clearly the pertinent pure (not $SO(n)$-invariant) limiting state breaks the $SO(n)$-symmetry.
-Even though this approach may yield the right ``physical'' ground state in the pertinent limit, the low-lying tower of eigenstates itself is {\em not} an eigenstate of the original operator, and breaks the pertinent symmetry already for any finite $\hbar$.
-This approach therefore is rather artificial: it still does not account for the fact that in Nature real and hence {\em large and finite} materials evidently display spontaneous symmetry breaking whereas on microscopic scale no SSB should be present, i.e. the pure state should be $G$-invariant in such regimes.
-Another more sophisticated mechanism compatible with this idea is introduced below. \\\\ {\bf Perturbative approach} \\ In order to provide a natural mechanism compatible with symmetry breaking in Nature, we recall Butterfield's principle ~\cite{Butterfield}: ``There is a weaker, yet still vivid, novel and robust behaviour that occurs before we get to the limit, i.e. for finite $N$.
-And it is this weaker behaviour which is physically real.''
-This can be interpreted in the sense that some robust form of symmetry breaking should occur {\em before} the pertinent limit (viz. finite $N$ or non-zero $\hbar$), despite the fact that uniqueness of the ground state seems to forbid this.
-A natural setting taking this into account is based on some form of perturbation theory ~\cite{VGRL18}.
+A natural setting taking this into account is based on some form of perturbation theory \cite{Fraser,VGRL18}.
 Although in a different context, this approach, firstly introduced by Jona-Lasinio et al. \cite{Jona} and later called the ``Flea on the elephant'' by Simon \cite{Sim85}, is based on the fact that the exact ground state of a tiny perturbed Hamiltonian approximates the right physical (symmetry-broken) state in such a way that this perturbed ground state is $G$-invariant for relatively large values of $\hbar>0$ (or similarly, for small values of $N$), but when approaching the relevant limiting regime (i.e. $\hbar \ll 1$ or $N \gg 0$) the perturbed ground state loses its $G$-invariance,\footnote{We remind the reader that for any $\hbar>0$ or $N<\infty$ the unperturbed ground state of a generic Hamiltonian is typically $G$-invariant, so that no SSB occurs.
 Therefore, strictly speaking any approach to symmetry breaking in Nature ($\hbar>0$ or $N<\infty$ ) is {\em explicit} rather than spontaneous.} and therefore breaks the symmetry already {\em before} the ensuing limit.
 The physical intuition behind this mechanism is that these tiny perturbations should arise naturally and might correspond either to imperfections of the material or contributions to the Hamiltonian from the environment.
 This is therefore also compatible with the physical idea that the symmetry of the system in question should become highly sensitive to small perturbations in the relevant regime (viz.
 Section \ref{introduction}).